gradikay/Create-apps-in-2-days/README.md

 `Step 5` : Find your project file and open it in a text editor (e.x.
 Visual Studio)

-- `Note` : the directory should contain a `handler.js` and `serverless.yml`.
+- `Note` : The directory should contain a `handler.js` and `serverless.yml`.

-  - handler.js : contains code to deploye to AWS Lambda.
+  - handler.js : contains code to deploy to AWS Lambda.

   - serverless.yml : contains configuration for AWS server such as Congito, Lambda, DynamoDB, S3 bucket.